Particular/GitHubReleaseNotes/README.md

 * Milestones are named {major.minor.patch}
 * Version is picked up from the build number (GFV) and that info is used to find the milestone
 * We'll generate release notes as markdown for display on the website
-* by default only the first 30 line of an issue description is included in the release noted.
+* by default only the first 30 line of an issue description is included in the release notes.
 If you want to control exactly how many lines are included then use a `--` to add a horizontal rule.
 Then only the contents above that horizontal rule will be included.

 ### Plans